steadylearner/Redux_Observable_and_Rxjs/README.md

 ### Next

- 1. Learn graphql and backend
+ 1. Learn graphql and backend and Use it with rxjs and redux
- 2. Use it with rxjs and redux
+ 2. Refactor app and make not found message at first render and refresh, delay showing loading component